weslleyaraujo/apollo-mock-schema/README.md

 This package takes a different approach, as mentioned in [Sashko's](https://twitter.com/stubailo) blog post:

-- Mock your GraphqlQL data for your **whole** schema.
+- Mock your data for your whole gql schema. 🔛
-- Customize our mocks on a per-component basis.
+- Customize mocks per-component basis. ✨
-- Mock loading and error state with just one line of code.
+- Mock loading and error state . 📈

 I have personally been using this approach in quite a large GraphQL project and it definitely helps to keep track of all your mocks in one place, not mentioning the amount of boilerplate that can be reduced by doing so.